Hoopers Island: Environment

 Erosion is a serious threat to the island, as it removes an average of 24.19 acre per year.
 In addition, storm and flood damage along with rising waters had and continue to have an effect on the environment and geography of the islands.

 Since the early 20th century, Lower Hoopers Island is no longer inhabited.
 Prior to this, the island was home to the community of Applegarth which grew tremendously during the oyster boom in the 1880s.
 Due to erosion, the last resident was forced to leave in the late 1920s.
 For a short while, farmers continued to use the island to pasture their livestock.
 Unfortunately, a hurricane destroyed the bridge to Lower Hoopers Island in 1933.

 Another section of Hoopers Island has also been affected.
 Swan Island, originally owned by the indentured servant, Thomas Hooten, has almost disappeared but some of the buildings still stand.

 The islands are filled with wild geese and ducks throughout the marshlands.
 Little and great blue herons, American oystercatchers, double-crested cormorants, willets, herring gulls, Forster's common, royal, and least terns, black ducks, gadwalls, egrets, osprey, and the boat-tailed grackle can all be found in and around Hoopers Island.

 Life on Hoopers Island

 According to a 2018 estimate, the population of Hoopers Island was 559.

 Most of the islands’ residents live in the communities of Honga, Fishing Creek and Hoopersville.
 Honga and Fishing Creek can be found on Upper Hoopers Island while the southernmost village, Hoopersville, is found on Middle Hoopers Island.
 As a reflection of life on the islands, oyster boats, tonging craft and crab houses are visible across the landscape.

 Events

-The islanders host many impressive and enduring social events.
+The islanders host many interesting and well-attended social events.
 One such event involves fishing Hoopers Island.
 Since 1973, the William T. Ruark Fishing Tournament is considered the island's largest event.
 Other events such as the Arts and Crafts Auction and Bazaar and the Ronald McGlaughlin Artisans Fair are community affairs that draw residents and visitors alike.